Add To Favorites

 Discover ancient Chanukah traditions and symbols.
 Use them to create a beautiful decoration for a holiday that's celebrated in many parts of the world.

-Research what people of the Jewish faith do to prepare for Chanukah.
+Students research what people of the Jewish faith do to prepare for Chanukah.
 Why is the holiday celebrated?
 Find out about the special foods, gifts, games, and songs during this celebration.
 What symbols and colors are associated with Chanukah?
-Here is one way to make a wall hanging to show what you learned about this holiday.
+Here is one way to make a wall hanging about this holiday.

 Use Crayola® Colored Pencils to draw dreidels and coins (called gelt) or other Chanukah symbols on construction paper.
 Cut them out with Crayola Scissors.